Chia-Network/pos2-chip/chip/chip-proof-of-space.md

 ![Partition mappings](./assets/partitions-mappings.png)
 *Showing mapping from T3 Proof Fragments to lateral (L) partition from T4/5.*

 Each table is divided into partitions, and partitions can either be lower or upper partitions.
 In the example above there are 8 partitions, with 4 lower and 4 upper.
-The Proof Fragment bits define the partitions (see section X).
+The Proof Fragment bits define the partitions (see [Technical Specifications](#proof-of-space-specification)).
 The Proof Fragments in T3 may have one or both of the following pointers from T4: a lateral (L) pointer, and/or a crossover (R) pointer.
 These two pointers will always reside in different partitions—one in the lower, and one in the upper—but never in the same partition.
 The L pointers from a partition in T4 will all map to the same partition in T3.
 The R pointers to an encrypted X will come from any of the opposite side partitions in T4.
 An additional benefit is that no R pointer from T4 will point to the same partition as an L pointer in T4, which is important to reduce unused paths that could be dropped for an attacker as we want to build chains between two unique partitions.

 ![Partition mappings](./assets/partitions-mappings-example1.png)
 *In partition (L0', R) all L pointers from T4 come from the 0' partition, and all R pointers can come from any of the 0-3 partitions.*

 ![Partition mappings](./assets/partitions-mappings-example3.png)

-*Figure x: In partition (L1, R') all L pointers from T4 come from the 1 partition, and all R pointers can come from any of the 0'-3' partitions.*
+*Figure: In partition (L1, R') all L pointers from T4 come from the 1 partition, and all R pointers can come from any of the 0'-3' partitions.*

 The optimal number of partitions is determined by our Security Analysis on Partitions.